Wasserstein Convergence Guarantees for a General Class of Score-Based Generative Models: Introduction

-Despite the impressive empirical performances of diffusion models in various applications, the theoretical understandings of these models are still limited.
-In the past three years, there has been a rapidly growing body of literature on the convergence theory of diffusion models, assuming access to accurate estimates of the score function, see e.g. \cite{block2020generative, de2021diffusion, de2022convergence, leeconvergence, lee2023convergence, chen2022improved, chen2022sampling, li2023towards, chen2023restoration, benton2023linear}.
-While (some of) these studies have established polynomial convergence bounds for fairly general data distribution, this line of work has mostly focused on the analysis of the DDPM model where the corresponding forward SDE \eqref{OU:SDE} satisfies $f = g^2/{2}>0$ (in fact many studies simply consider $f\equiv 1/2$ and $g\equiv 1$).
+Despite the impressive empirical performances of diffusion models in various applications, the theoretical understandings of these models are relatively limited.
+In the past few years, there has been a rapidly growing body of literature on the convergence theory of diffusion models, assuming access to accurate estimates of the score function, see e.g. \cite{block2020generative, de2022convergence, leeconvergence, lee2023convergence, chen2022improved, chen2022sampling, benton2023linear, chen2023score, tang24}.
+While these studies have established polynomial convergence bounds for fairly general data distribution, this line of work has mostly focused on the analysis of the DDPM model where the corresponding forward SDE \eqref{OU:SDE} satisfies $f = g^2/{2}>0$ (in fact many studies simply consider $f\equiv 1/2$ and $g\equiv 1$).
 However, it is important to understand the impacts of different choices of forward processes in diffusion models, which can potentially help provide theoretical guidance for selecting the functions $f$ and $g$ in the design of diffusion models.
-In this work, we make some initial progress towards addressing these issues using a theoretical approach based on convergence analysis.
-We summarize our contributions below.
+In this work, we make some progress towards addressing these issues using a theoretical approach based on convergence analysis.
+We summarize our contributions in the following.

-\textbf{Our Contributions.} \begin{itemize} \item We establish convergence guarantees for a general class of SGMs in 2-Wasserstein distance, assuming accurate score estimates and smooth log-concave data distribution (Theorem~\ref{thm:discrete:2}).
+\textbf{Our Contributions.} \begin{itemize} \item We establish convergence guarantees for a general class of SGMs in the 2-Wasserstein distance, assuming accurate score estimates and smooth log-concave data distribution ({with unbounded support}), see Theorem~\ref{thm:discrete:2}.
 In particular, we allow general functions $f$ and $g$ in the forward SDE \eqref{OU:SDE}.
-Theorem~\ref{thm:discrete:2} directly translates to an upper bound on the iteration complexity, which is the number of sampling steps/iterations needed (in running the reverse process) to yield $\epsilon-$accuracy in 2-Wasserstein distance between the data distribution and the generative distribution of the SGMs.
+Theorem~\ref{thm:discrete:2} directly translates to an upper bound on the iteration complexity, which is the number of sampling steps/iterations needed (in running the reverse process) to yield $\epsilon-$accuracy in the 2-Wasserstein distance between the data distribution and the generative distribution of the SGMs.